OneKey-Network/addressability-framework/README.md

 # Addressable Network Proposals

-At Criteo Engineering we are working on:
+This github is for:

-- Clarifying and documenting our understanding of the Prebid Addressability Framework (PAF) project requirements.
+- Clarifying and documenting the Prebid Addressability Framework (PAF) project requirements.
 - Drafting specification and demonstrable prototypes that answer those
 - Delivering an MVP of the necessary components